About EdgeNet

 EdgeNet is the Regional Studies Association network for research on peripheral places and regions.
 We are an international and interdisciplinary research network focused on peripheral regions, and why they matter.
 EdgeNet aims to advocate and amplify impactful research on the diverse places that are ‘non-core’ or on the ‘edge’ of core activities, including but not limited to rural, peri-urban, post-industrial, de-populating, and remote areas.
 In collaboration with policy makers, practitioners and local communities, we aim to explore new ways of analysing our edgy spaces that can help us to understand where we are now, how we got here, and what we can do in the future.

 We have a number of upcoming activities and warmly invite you to join our conversations.
 Two of our events are online, and our flagship edgy workshop is in person (in Umea, Northern Sweden).
 We will also be convening a special session at the RSA annual conference in Porto, Portugal, 6-8 May 2025.
-A call for conference papers will be circulated soon.
+A call for conference papers can be found below.

 Online policy series: Green Dreams in Peripheral Development.